timberwoof/miniature-potato/README.md

 Any pair of leads that conducts in both directions is indicates a short.
 More than two pairs of open leads indicates an open.

-The Miniature Potato applies these tests and repost the results in seconds.
+The Miniature Potato applies these tests and reports the results in seconds.

 The Arduino is the brains of the test fixture.
 It runs the program, sets the relays via the I2c interface, and measures voltage drop via an analog input.

-The LCD/Buttons shield provides a nice way to output the results, but uses up digital outputs.
+The LCD/Buttons shield provides a nice way to output the results, but uses up digital outputs that could have been used for relays.
+One could use the serial termainl instead.

 Thus the PCF8575, using the I2C interface, makes it wasy to control a bunch of relays.